voicebase/voicebase-docs/docs/how-to-guides/formatting.md

 Without number formatting enabled, a plain-text transcript will look like:

->"Hi this is Brian from VoiceBase please give me a call back at six five zero two four eight nine six five two thank you."
+>"Hi this is Brian from VoiceBase please give me a call back at six five zero eight nine seven five one seven zero thank you."

 A plain-text transcript with number formatting enabled:

->"Hi this is Brian from VoiceBase please give me a call back at 650-248-9652 thank you."
+>"Hi this is Brian from VoiceBase please give me a call back at 650-897-5170 thank you."

 And an excerpt of the number-formatted JSON response: